Generating a Contact Matrix for Aged Care Settings in Australia: an agent-based model study: Methods

-Booster vaccination was modelled assuming receipt of the Pfizer-BioNTech Comirnaty Omicron XBB.1.5 formulation.
-This vaccine was selected as it represented the predominant COVID-19 booster administered in Australia during the study period, consistent with Australian Technical Advisory Group on Immunisation recommendations prioritising mRNA-based vaccines for booster doses and confirmed in national policy documents and vaccine rollout reports \citep{atagi2025booster,ausgov2025guidance,tga2025approval}.
-Vaccine effectiveness against any SARS-CoV-2 infection for the Comirnaty Omicron XBB.1.5 booster was assumed to be 70.6\% (95\% CI: 43.3\%–84.8\%), based on recently reported effectiveness estimates encompassing both symptomatic and asymptomatic infections \citep{ward2025comirnaty}.
-All adjustments to infection probability based on vaccination status were applied dynamically during the simulation.
-Vaccination status modified the probability of infection at the time of contact evaluation without altering other agent attributes, including mobility patterns, task execution, or contact behaviours.
 Within the simulation, vaccination status modified transmission probability only at the point of contact event evaluation.
 At the conclusion of each cumulative contact between an infectious and susceptible agent, the adjusted transmission probability $P_{\text{transmission}}^*(i,j)$ was computed based on the susceptible agent’s vaccination status.
 A uniform random number $U \sim \mathcal{U}(0,1)$ was then drawn to determine infection status, following the method described above.
-Vaccination status did not modify other agent attributes, including movement patterns, task execution, contact rates, or behaviour.
-All adjustments were applied dynamically, ensuring consistency of simulation logic across vaccinated and unvaccinated agents except for the reduced risk of infection upon exposure.
 Three vaccination intervention scenarios were evaluated: (i) no booster vaccination among staff or residents (baseline); (ii) booster vaccination administered to all residents but not staff; and (iii) booster vaccination administered to both staff and residents.
 Vaccination status was assigned at model initialisation and fixed throughout the 24-hour simulation cycle.
 All infection probability adjustments were applied based on vaccination status as previously described.